iifl-logo

 • Cotton USA - License for using Cotton USA

-Aloks performance, especially in exports of cotton goods and polyester yarn have been recognized through successive awards from TEXPROCIL and SRTEPC in the past for many years.
-The Company has received following export awards from TEXPROCIL on 08.05.2024 for below categories for FY 2021-22 and 22-23.
+Aloks performance, especially in exports of cotton goods and polyester yarn, has been recognized through successive awards from TEXPROCIL and SRTEPC in the past for many years.
+The Company has received following export awards from TEXPROCIL on May 8, 2024 for below categories for FY 2021-22 and 22-23.

 2021-2022